Academic Freedom Policy

 if they have completed the requirements for their degree or certificate at the end

-of the fall semester or if they are completing the requirements for their degree
+of the fall term or if they are completing the requirements for their degree or

-or certificate at the end of the spring semester.
-Students completing in the summer
+certificate at the end of the spring term.
+Students completing in the summer can

 for their remaining course work and they have met all other graduation requirements

-by the third Friday in April.
+by the second Friday in April.
 Students graduating with an associate degree must

 also complete the general education competency assessment.